Antigua and Barbuda: revamped Citizenship by Investment program is luring foreign investors

-Renowned as a luxury holiday and wedding destination, it has 365 beaches - one for every day of the year.
+Renowned as a luxury holiday and wedding destination, Antigua and Barbuda has 365 beaches – one for every day of the year.
 With gorgeous views, landscape and good property values, it is an ideal location for a second home, attracting celebrities like Oprah Winfrey, Giorgio Armani, Richard Branson and Eric Clapton.
 It is now being promoted also for family-oriented vacations.

 Other resort and residential development projects: